 Between 1886 and 1898, the Crewe Alexandra players wore white shirts, worn with dark blue shorts and dark blue socks, before the club reverted back to the Crewe Alexandra colours of red and white.

 Red shirts, white shorts and red socks have remained the traditional Crewe Alexandra colours ever since, though the colour black was introduced to the kit as an alternate shorts and socks colour, as well as featuring as a trim on Crewe Alexandra jerseys on occasion.

-The 2016/2017 Crewe Alexandra kit features a white shirt with red sleeves and red hoops, white shorts and red socks.
+The 2018/2019 Crewe Alexandra kit features a red shirt with white trim, white shorts and red socks.

 The Crewe Alexandra stadium is Gresty Road, also known as the Alexandra Stadium.
 The club moved into this Gresty Road ground in 1906, after it replaced the old Gresty Road that the club played at from 1897.

 The current Crewe Alexandra stadium capacity is 10,153, making Gresty Road one of the largest grounds in League Two.

 The Crewe Alexandra stadium layout features four main stands.
 These are The Air Products Stand, previously known at the Railway Stand; the Mark Price Stand, known as the Gresty Road End; the Wulvern Housing Stand, formerly known as the Railway End; and the Whitby Morrison Ice Cream Van Stand, formerly known as the Pop Side.